chadblack/LatAmSport2019/calendar.md

 **Readings:**

+* Joshua Nadel, *Fútbol!*, Chapter 2.
 * Matthew Karush, "National Identity in the Sports Pages: Football:

 ### Thursday, February 14, 2019

 **Readings:**

+* Gregg P. Bocketti, "Italian Immigrants, Brazilian Football, and the Dilemma of National Identity," *Journal of Latin American Studies* 49.2 (May 2008):
+275-302.

+* Brenda Elsey, "The Independent Republic of Football: The Politics of Neighborhood Clubs in Snatiago, Chile, 1948-1960," *Journal of Social History* 42.3 (Spring 2009): 605-630.

 ## Week 7: Populism, Sport, and Nation II